cosmicvibes/docs/configuration/general.md

 ## Eyewitness database storage connection

 Eyewitness will create a number of tables to store data it collects.
-By default the package will use your normal database connection - but you are able to specifiy a specific connection if required.
+By default the package will use your normal database connection - but you are able to specify a specific connection if required.

-This means you can keep the Eyewitness data seperate from your application, and seperates your backups, migrations etc.
+This means you can keep the Eyewitness data separate from your application, and separates your backups, migrations etc.

 To setup a new database specifically for Eyewitness to store information, add a new connection to your `config/database.php`, then include the connection name in the eyewitness configuration: